 Mets: Three takeaways from Monday’s win

-Apr 13, 2015; New York City, NY, USA; New York Mets starting pitcher Jacob deGrom (48) pitches against the Philadelphia Phillies during the second inning at Citi Field.
+Apr 13, 2015; New York City, NY, USA; General view as the New York Mets and the Philadelphia Phillies stand for the national anthem before an opening day game at Citi Field.
+The Mets defeated the Phillies 2-0.
 Mandatory Credit: Brad Penner-USA TODAY Sports

 Citi Field felt like home, and the crowd was the reason why

 For the first time I can remember at Citi Field, there was a sense of optimism and near euphoria in the stands on Monday afternoon.

 - NY Mets: Trade market for starting pitchers feels non-existent

 - NY Mets need to call the Athletics about a Matt Chapman trade

 - NY Mets dream starting lineup for the 2022 season

 - NY Mets offseason makeover might be a simple “She’s All That” situation

 - NY Mets: 8 Ex-Amazins who killed it with other teams in 2021